-The first week of each semester is dedicated to extended drop-in advising hours to help students with scheduling issues for that semester.
+The first and last week of classes each semester are dedicated to extended drop-in advising hours to help students with scheduling issues for that semester or end of semester situations.
 Advisers offer drop-in hours throughout the day for the entire week.
 No appointment is needed, and students attend their assigned HDFS adviser’s drop-in times.
 Advisers will email extended drop-in schedules to their students and include them in their email signatures.

 Regular Semester Schedule

 The regular semester drop-in schedule begins the second week of classes.
 Drop-ins are offered virtually and in-person weekly Monday – Thursday for students who have quick questions (5-10 minutes) Drop-in advising is available to help students get quick questions (5-10 minutes) answered, forms signed, etc. No appointment is needed, and students can attend any of the available days/times.
-If the adviser is meeting with another student, please wait patiently in the waiting room. ·
+Please wait patiently in the waiting room.